Municipal financial equalization; general information

 - General tax grouping (Art.
 1 of the Bavarian Fiscal Equalization Act - BayFAG)

-As part of the general tax system, the Free State of Bavaria grants the municipalities and districts a 12.75 percent share of its income from income tax, corporation tax, VAT (excluding those shares that are distributed to the municipalities under special regulations or that are transferred to the state by the federal government for special purposes) and the trade tax levy.
+As part of the general tax system, the Free State of Bavaria grants the municipalities and districts a share of 12.75% of its income from income tax, corporation tax, VAT (excluding those shares that are distributed to the municipalities under special regulations or that are transferred to the state by the federal government for special purposes) and the trade tax levy.
 The municipal share of the general tax system is primarily used to finance the key allocations (see below for more details).

 - Motor vehicle tax substitute system (Art.
 13 to 14 BayFAG)